-2. Ask for help from someone you trust if you need help setting up and understanding automatic backups.
+2. Ask for help from someone you trust if you need help setting up and understanding backups.
 If and when someone does help you, make sure you ask them to take their time and explain things you don’t understand.
-If there is someone who can help you but you don’t live near them, you can use this resource to screen share with them.

-3. Don’t hesitate to call AppleCare support.
-They often times will help at no cost even if you are out of warranty at (no guarantee).
+3. Don’t hesitate to call AppleCare support (800-APL-CARE in the US).
 They are consistently rated the best tech support in the industry and can even screen share with you in certain cases to see what you’re seeing.
-You can even tell Siri ‘I need Apple Support’ and she’ll get you to the Apple Support page.
+You can even tell Siri ‘I need Apple Support’ and will get you to the Apple Support page.

-4. Set a reminder for no longer than a week to re-visit how you setup automatic backups for your devices and verify that they are still working and have updated since the first backup.
+4. Set a reminder for no longer than a week to re-visit how you set up backups for your devices and verify that they are still working and have updated since the first backup.

 - I want to see what’s stored on the cloud.
-Automatic cloud backups are a mirror of what’s on your device for iPhone, iPad and iPod.
+Automatic cloud backups are a mirror of what’s on your device for iPhone and iPad.
 If you delete something from your device, it will also be deleted from the next backup.
-So in most cases unless you are using iCloud Drive to save files and content manually, what you see on your phone is the same thing that’s stored in your iCloud Backup.
+So in most cases, unless you are using iCloud Drive to save files and content manually, what you see on your phone is the same thing that’s stored in your iCloud Backup.

 - I bought more storage and I’m still out of room.
 The option to buy more storage is only for iCloud Storage which is what will mirror (backup) your phone.
 If you keep seeing Storage Almost Full, you’ve used up the storage of your device itself.
-Go to Settings → General → Storage & iCloud Usage → Storage → Manage Storage to see what’s using the most space.
-Remove what you can, if important save content from your phone to a computer first, then delete.
+Go to Settings > General > iPhone Storage to see what’s using the most space.
+Remove what you can, if important, save content from your phone to a computer first, then delete.